SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 You may preview the {% symlink writable_book, Book's %} formatting (i.e., how the book would look after signing) by using {% game_action use %} while sneaking.

 ### {% href_link 🫗 | Bottle retrieval %}
 Bottled items (e.g. {% symlink potion, Potions %}, {% symlink honey_bottle, Honey Bottle %}, etc.) can be turned into an empty {% symlink glass_bottle, Glass Bottle %} when placed in a crafting grid.
-Being underwater will produce a {% symlink potion_water, Water Bottle %} instead.
+Being underwater will produce a {% symlink water_potion, Water Bottle %} instead.

 ### {% href_link 🔥 | Hot items %}
 Some items are considered "hot" and may interact with gameplay mechanics, such as {% symlink gloves, Gloves %} or bottled air.